Andrew Mountbatten-Windsor: 2025 changes

-On 17 October 2025, following discussions with Charles III, Andrew agreed to cease using his peerages and honours, including his dukedom and knighthoods as a Royal Knight Companion of the Order of the Garter and a Knight Grand Cross of the Royal Victorian Order.
-His banner of arms, which had hung in St George's Chapel, Windsor Castle since 2006 to signify his membership of the Order of the Garter, was removed.
+On 17 October 2025, following discussions with King Charles III, Andrew agreed to cease using his peerages and honours, including his dukedom and his knighthoods as a Royal Knight Companion of the Order of the Garter and a Knight Grand Cross of the Royal Victorian Order.
+His banner of arms, which had hung in St George's Chapel, Windsor Castle, since 2006 to signify his membership of the Order of the Garter, was removed.

-On 30 October, Buckingham Palace announced that Charles III had started a "formal process" to remove his brother's style, titles, and honours.
+On 30 October, Buckingham Palace announced that the King had begun a "formal process" to remove his brother's style, titles, and honours.
 Andrew's name was removed from the Roll of the Peerage the same day.
-Although this did not revoke his peerages, it meant he was no longer entitled to any place in the orders of precedence derived from them, and ceased to be addressed or referred to by any title derived from his peerages in official documents.
+Although this did not revoke his peerages, it meant he was no longer entitled to any place in the orders of precedence in the United Kingdom derived from them, and ceased to be addressed or referred to by any title derived from his peerages in official documents.
 His profile was taken down from the royal website the following day.

-Letters patent were issued on 3 November removing the style "Royal Highness" and title "prince" from Andrew.
-He will use the surname "Mountbatten-Windsor".
+On 3 November, letters patent were issued that removed the style "Royal Highness" and the title "prince" from Andrew, and on 1 December, a notice, backdated to 30 October, was published in The London Gazette, stating that his appointments to the Order of the Garter and Royal Victorian Order had been annulled.
+He is to use the surname "Mountbatten-Windsor", in accordance with the 1960 Privy Council declaration on the family surname by Queen Elizabeth II.
+On 13 December, the Ministry of Defence announced that the Defence Council of the United Kingdom had removed Andrew's honorary rank of vice-admiral, whereupon he reverted to the rank of commander (retired).
+Also in December, New Zealand stripped him of the 1990 Commemoration Medal.

+2026

+On 19 February 2026, after Andrew was arrested on suspicion of misconduct in public office, the Norwegian royal family announced that he had relinquished and returned his appointment as a member of the Order of St. Olav.

+Andrew remains eighth in the line of succession to the British throne as of 2026.
+The UK government has indicated that it is considering legislation to remove him from the line of succession, a step that would require the consent of all Commonwealth realms.
+The governments of Canada, Australia, and New Zealand have stated that they would support such a measure.

-As of 2025, Andrew is eighth in the line of succession to the British throne.
-He is also a Counsellor of State, but will not be called upon to act in that role as he is not a working royal.
-He is second in line to become regent if Prince George were to succeed to the throne before his 18th birthday in 2031, as he follows his brother William as the second adult resident in the UK in the line of succession.
+As the third British subject of full age in the line of succession domiciled in the UK, Andrew holds the position of Counsellor of State, although it is unlikely he would be called upon to exercise any royal functions in that capacity because he is no longer a working member of the royal family; he would automatically cease to hold the role if removed from the line of succession.